 We also work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

-A-levels: DDD, or equivalent in UCAS tariff points, to include 2 full A-levels
+UCAS tariff: 72 points, to include 2 full A-levels

 GCSE: Mathematics and Science C/4